emodjeska/ticket-lifecycle/README.md

 ![image](https://github.com/emodjeska/ticket-lifecycle/assets/143763072/771900ef-16a4-425b-a578-49036b45e546)

-The customer will recieve notifications letting them know that there request has been recieved.
+The customer will recieve notifications letting them know that their request has been recieved.

-When the Help Desk recieves the ticket, the priority will have to set.
-The priority will be set and Assigned to a particular Agent or Department.
+When the Help Desk recieves the ticket, the priority will have to be set.
+The priority will be set and assigned to a particular Agent or Department.

 We are going to set the priorty of the ticket we created for "entire mobile online banking is down", as "Emergency", since it is a Business impacting situation.